cam39porter/thesis/deliverables/project-proposal.md

 * Our approach to identifying markets for UK products focuses on quantitative rigour and weak signal analysis to create ecosystem level insights.

 * Quantitative rigour will be achieved by extracting salient features from data via established algorithms such as *Principle Component Analysis* (PCA) and *Non-Negative Matrix Factorization* (NMF).
+Clustering algorithms can also be used to identify interesting shared characteristics across markets.
 Using *correlation matrices* of these features with output variables, sets of features from disparate data sources can be integrated into a single indicator quantitatively.

 * Unlike other methodologies that focus on the volume/value of data, we will be focusing on using data from a variety of sources (satellite imagery, amount of bike friendly lanes, number of Starbucks, average income, etc.).
 From this variety, we will inevitably find proxy measures that though not causal, are nonetheless predictive of what we are interested in.